-The Great Green Wall groups together several Sahelo-Saharan African States1, and covers 7000 km, from Dakar to Djibouti.
-The Convention establishing the Pan-African Agency of the Great Green Wall, adopted by the Conference of Heads of State and Government of the Community of Sahelo-Saharan States (CENSAD) in Ndjamena, on 17 June 2010, was an opportunity to recall the main problems with which the countries belonging to the same geographical area are confronted and for which they expect a contribution from the States concerned
+The Great Green Wall groups together several Sahelo-Saharan African States, and covers 7000 km from Dakar to Djibouti.
+The Convention establishing the Pan-African Agency of the Great Green Wall, adopted by the Conference of Heads of State and Government of the Community of Sahelo-Saharan States (CENSAD) in Ndjamena, on the 17th of June, 2010, was an opportunity to recall the main problems with which the countries belonging to the same geographical area are confronted and for which they expect a contribution from the states concerned

 ANGMV started its activities in August 2008, in the region of Louga (Department of Linguère), with reforestation workcamps.
-The field operations, carried out according to a participatory approach with a strong involvement of local populations, students, and pupils with the supervision of agents of Water and Forests, have focused on reforestation and forms of restoration based on natural regeneration, defense and restoration of soils.
+The field operations, carried out according to a participatory approach with a strong involvement of local populations, students, and pupils with the supervision by agents of the Water and Forests Directorate, have focused on reforestation and forms of restoration based on natural regeneration, defense, and restoration of soils.